alanmcgovern/Mono.Nat/README.md

 Description
 -----------
-    NAT stack for Mono and .NET applications
+NAT stack for Mono and .NET applications.
+Also available on Android and IOS is pending.